 The Community of the California Central Valley

-Fresno's metropolitan area has a population of 505,882 and the county's population is 947,895 as of 2012.
-The eight counties that make up the Central Valley have a population of 3,971659 in 2010.
-Cultural events are numerous and feature such groups as the Fresno Philharmonic Orchestra, the Fresno Arts Center, the Fresno Metropolitan Museum, community theatre groups, and the University's Arts programs.
+Fresno's metropolitan area has a population of 505,882 and the county's population is 994,400 as of 2018.
+The eight counties that make up the Central Valley have a population of 3,971,659 as of 2010.
+Cultural events are numerous and feature such groups as the Fresno Philharmonic Orchestra, the Fresno Arts Center, the Fresno Metropolitan Museum, community theater and music groups, and the University's Arts programs.
 The Save Mart Center at Fresno State, seating 16,182, hosts many of the best shows, musicians and events in the country.
-Chukchansi Park in downtown Fresno is the baseball home of the Fresno Grizzlies, the Triple-A Affiliate for the San Francisco Giants.
+Chukchansi Park in downtown Fresno is the baseball home of the Fresno Grizzlies, the Triple-A Affiliate for the Washington Nationals.

-poverty and unemployment.
-The most extensive ethnic population in the university's service area is Latinos/Hispanic (43%), many of whom are seasonal/migrant farm workers.
+The most extensive ethnic population in the university's service area is Latinos/Hispanic (53.5%), many of whom are seasonal/migrant farm workers.
 These workers and their families are dependent on an agricultural industry which has become mechanized, highly technical, and corporate in scope.
-The human service agencies that serve these special populations range in complexity from sophisticated, multi-purpose institutions with large, professionally trained social work staff, to small community-based advocacy groups with no professionally-trained social workers on staff.
+The human service agencies that serve these special populations range in complexity from sophisticated, multi-purpose institutions with large, professionally trained social work staff, to small community based advocacy groups with no professionally-trained social workers on staff.